mstruebing/tldr/README.md

 If you want to build it yourself see below.

+On arch linux you can simply:

+`yarourt -S tldr-go-client-git` or `pacaur -S tldr-go-client-git`, or any other aur-helper.
+This also auto install bash and zsh completions.

 ## Dependencies
 ~~At the current state you just need unzip installed on your system to unzip the pages, nothing else is needed.~~